 Picking your Elf’s name

 Naming your elf is the fun part!
 Have your kids select a name at the beginning.
 If you need help here are 20 Elf Names or you can choose to get creative.
-Still confused about what to name your elf?
+Are you still confused about what to name your elf?
 Use this Elf Name Generator to find your elf’s name.
 Whatever name you choose, it will be special and unique to your family.

 Creative Ideas for Elf on the Shelf